Mailoni brothers: Early life

-The brothers were born to mother Janet Njimu and an unknown father (who died in 1986 of unknown causes), the exact details of their conceptions and birthdays being uncertain.
+The brothers were born to mother Janet Njimu and an unnamed father (who died in 1986 of unknown causes), the exact details of their conceptions and birthdays being uncertain.

-Raised in Luano Valley during their childhoods and suffering from illiteracy with dreams of becoming successful entrepreneurs, the three abruptly embarked on a 6 year-long murder spree for reasons that are still unknown.
+Raised in Luano Valley during their childhoods and suffering from illiteracy with dreams of becoming successful entrepreneurs, the three abruptly embarked on a 6-year-long murder spree for reasons that are still unknown.
 At the time of their deaths, Mika was 35 years old, Fabian was 31, and Stephano was 27, placing their dates of birth between 1978 and 1986.
 The trio had another brother, Nelson, who was the sole surviving son of Janet in the aftermath of the murders.
 According to Janet, the brothers' first violent altercation was against their own brother, Nelson, who was beaten by the brothers.

 Before the beginning of the murder spree, Tunda had married a woman, Eredina Mondoka, in 1997 and had four children: Mwape, Miniver, Christine, and an unnamed son who was born between the births of Miniver and Christine.
 According to Eredina, he "slept with an axe and a sword and he would leave the house in middle of night" and "when I asked him, he would beat me up saying I am a Satanist,".
 After their divorce in 2007 and at the beginning of the brothers' murder spree, the brothers raided Eredina's home and murdered her father, Rabson Mondoka.

 Murders

 According to their mother, the brothers’ first victim was a man only identified as “Mr. Mwelwa”, who was stabbed to death after attempting to mobilize the villagers and apprehend the brothers when they started to pose as a threat to others.

 Terrorizing the Mkushi-Serenje area of Luano Valley, the brothers’ victim count rose over the years to the point where their mother was forced to flee to Kawasaki Village (just outside of Kabwe) for fear of her own safety with the looming threat of assassination attempts aimed at her, but not before being whisked away by police after angry residents of the village set her house ablaze.
-Janet later quoted that one of the people who set her house on fire was later captured and imprisoned.
+Janet later quoted that one of the people who set her house on fire was eventually captured and imprisoned.